ngduc/node-rem/src_docs/features.md

 - Mainly tested on MacOS High Sierra, node 8.10.x, yarn
 - Also tested on Windows 10 (Powershell) with MongoDB, latest nodejs, yarn

+### Initialize DB Data
+- When launching in development mode, it will check if admin user not existed (New DB) & generate it & some dev data.
+- Example: [../src/api/utils/InitData.ts](../src/api/utils/InitData.ts)

+### Environments
+- Env vars are declared in ".env" file (npm: dotenv-safe)
+- They are loaded into "config/vars" and exported to use across the app

 ### Other Tools
 - Use Postman to try out APIs
   - By default, APIs run on HTTPS localhost, so turn off "SSL Certificate Verification" in Postman Settings.

-### Initialize DB Data
-- When launching in development mode, it will check if admin user not existed (New DB) & generate it & some dev data.
-- Example: [../src/api/utils/InitData.ts](../src/api/utils/InitData.ts)

 ## FEATURES